GibranBenitez/FASSD-Net/README.md

 PyTorch implementation of our paper Fast and Accurate Semantic Segmentation with Dilated Asymmetric Convolutions, codes and pretrained models.

-Training was done on 2x Titan RTX and Python 3.6.9.
+Training was done using 2x NVIDIA TITAN RTX GPUs and Python 3.6.9.
-Speed was calculated on a single GTX 1080ti.
+Speed was calculated on a single GTX 1080ti GPU.

 ### Requirements